 One of the reasons Squarespace does not rank higher on this list is due to the limitations it has when it comes to scaling your business.
 The platform loses out as it only provides one payment gateway option (Stripe) and no integrations with marketplaces such as Amazon.
 For boutique owners catering to a niche market or shop owners operating on a small scale, Squarespace is a brilliant option, however, those looking to grow on a massive scale and FAST, are better off looking elsewhere.

 Best Ecommerce Platform #5: BigCartel

 BigCartel is essentially an ecommerce platform that is targeted at creatives.
 BigCartel includes all the aspects of a basic ecommerce store but simplifies it to the point that you can literally set up your entire store and have it running in minutes.
 The features of this platform are extremely limited in order to keep it simple and minimalistic.

-It’s important to understand that this particular platform is suitable to only a few kind of business models dealing in a creative niche.
+It’s important to understand that this particular platform is suitable for only a few kinds of business models dealing in a creative niche.
 To a seasoned ecommerce professional, this platform may even be frustrating due to its “over-simplicity”.

 As BigCartel is big on visuals and design, one of their greatest strengths is to help you play up your marketing.
 They have some great inbuilt marketing tools such as time-sensitive discounts and pre-orders.

 Due to the nature of their platform, the flexibility to build your store exactly how you want it is definitely lost, and along with that so are important factors like integrations with multiple payment platforms (currently only Stripe and PayPal are available), a website search feature, and fewer product customization options.